7.7 MINUTES | START A PROJECT

 You don’t have to be smart and try to reinvent the wheel.
 There are dozens of actionable phrases that most people understand quite clearly.
 Phrases like “Buy Now” “Order Today” and “Add to Cart” are timeless classics.

-If these phrases didn’t work, we’d be seeing something different on all the popular websites that earn millions in revenue year after year.
+If these phrases didn’t work, we’d see something different on all the popular websites that earn millions in revenue yearly.

 Another quick tip is to combine a CTA with a benefit to your target buyer.
 Consider the following: